Arckmed/vactrace/README.md

 # vactrace
-an attempt to find VAC while Steam is processing it using DynamoRIO
+an attempt to find VAC while Steam is processing it using DynamoRIO.
+Based on memtrace_x86 sample.
 # how to use
 Generate the DynamoRIO samples, and use the code provided here in some sample project.